-Tenant involvement and participation is a major part of the Association's aims and objectives and we continue to review how the Association involves tenants in its activities.
+Tenant involvement and participation is a major part of Govan's aims and objectives and we continue to review how Govan involves tenants in its activities.
 In the year, we continued to work with our Registered Tenant Organisations and to seek tenant and owner-occupiers' views of our service through our newsletters and our annual rent and management fee consultation.

-The Association is committed to involving staff in the decision making through the development and review of our Internal Management Plan, which includes the creation of Departmental Objectives that details the main tasks and targets in their work.
+Govan is committed to involving staff in the decision making through the development and review of our Internal Management Plan, which includes the creation of Departmental Objectives that details the main tasks and targets in their work.
 There is effective communication with staff to keep them updated on organisational and departmental issues.